therealinvoker/GPT-code-copy-button/README.md

 # GPT Code Copy Button Chrome Extension

 ## Description
-The GPT Code Copy Button Chrome Extension enhances your browsing experience by providing a convenient way to copy code snippets directly from web pages that contain programming examples or tutorials.
+The GPT Code Copy Button Chrome Extension enhances your browsing experience by providing a convenient way to copy code snippets directly from the bottom of the ChatGPT code sample window.
 With just a click of a button, you can copy code snippets to your clipboard, making it easier to use them in your projects without the hassle of manual copying.

 ## Features
 - Adds a "Copy Code" button at the bottom of a code window in GPT web saving you a lot of scrolling